IsidreSole/microcli-stm32f0-discovery/README.md

 4. src/
    * All source files for this particular project (including main.c).
-   * **system_stm32f0xx.c** can be generated using an XLS file developed by STM.
-This sets up the system clock values for the project.
-The file included in this repository is taken from the STM32F0-Discovery firmware package.
-It is found in the following directory:
-      * Libraries/CMSIS/ST/STM32F0xx/Source/Templates/

 5. extra/
    * This contains a procedure file used to write the image to the board via OpenOCD
-   * **Abstracting the extra folder:** the .cfg file in the extra folder may be placed anywhere so that multiple projects can use one file.
-Just change the OPENOCD_PROC_FILE variable in the Make file to match the new location.

 ##Loading the image on the board

-If you have OpenOCD installed 'make program' can be used to flash the .bin file to the board.
+If you have OpenOCD installed `make program` can be used to flash the .bin file to the board.
 OpenOCD must be installed with stlink enabled.
-Clone [the git repository](http://openocd.git.sourceforge.net/git/gitweb.cgi?p=openocd/openocd;a=summary) and use these commands to compile/install it:
+Clone [the git repository](http://sourceforge.net/p/openocd/code/) and use these commands to compile/install it:

+    git clone git://git.code.sf.net/p/openocd/code openocd.git
+    cd openocd.git
     ./bootstrap
     ./configure --prefix=/usr --enable-maintainer-mode --enable-stlink
     make